 How do I list my home For Sale By Owner in Rockland County?
 What is the Rockland County MLS and how can I list my property on the MLS for a flat fee?

 The Rockland County MLS is the OneKey MLS, which is the result of the 2020 merger between the Hudson Gateway MLS which used to cover the Hudson Valley, and the Long Island MLS.
-The OneKey MLS is now the primary Multiple Listing Service in the Hudson Valley and is operated and wholly owned by the Hudson Gateway Association of Realtors and the Long Island Board of Realtors.
+The OneKey MLS is now the primary Multiple Listing Service in the Hudson Valley and is operated and wholly owned by both the Hudson Gateway Association of Realtors and the Long Island Board of Realtors.

-Almost every listing in these four counties will be listed on the HGMLS.
-In fact, the HGMLS requires participants to upload every listing located in their core jurisdiction of Orange, Putnam, Rockland and Westchester Counties.
+Almost every listing in these four counties will be listed on the OneKey MLS.
+In fact, the MLS requires participants to upload every listing located in their core jurisdiction of Orange, Putnam, Rockland and Westchester Counties.

 As a result, it’s important to understand that there is not a separate, independent Rockland County MLS in existence.*

-*Going forward, when we mention the Rockland County MLS, please understand that it is synonymous with the HGMLS.
+*Going forward, when we mention the Rockland County MLS, please understand that it is synonymous with the OneKey MLS.

 What kind of listings does the Rockland County MLS accept?

-The staff at the HGMLS simply want to ensure that Realtors actually have a right to list a property and that they are offering some form of compensation to fellow Realtors.
+The staff at the MLS simply want to ensure that Realtors actually have a right to list a property and that they are offering some form of compensation to fellow Realtors.

 What kind of fines can the Rockland County MLS impose on Realtors?